This learning sequence explores recent historical reconsiderations and popular representations of 'Chinese ANZACs'.

 - As a class, discuss what you new information you have discovered.
 What was most interesting?
 What surprised you?

 - Billy SingAs a class, watch the video entitled Australia's Chinese ANZACs remembered to gain further background information about the Chinese ANZACs and learn about the story of Billy Sing.
 Add further information to your exploration notes above.

 - One of the main tasks of an historian is to frame questions that inform an historical inquiry and ultimately require historical argument.
 The case of Billy Sing can be used to raise questions that do not often get asked when we think about ANZAC Day and its legend.
 Explore the 'history' links An Australian sniper accounts for 200 Turks, an article written during World War I; The Assassin of Gallipoli', the work of a contemporary historian who uncovered what had been the forgotten story of Billy Sing; and Chinese war hero Australia's top Gallipoli sniper, an article written in 2015 that gives a historical recount of Billy’s participation in the war and his post-war experiences upon returning to Australia.
 Read all three articles and develop two to four open ended questions that could lead to further historical research.

 - People other than historians often look to the past as a source of interesting stories.
 The 'Controversy' links illustrate this.
 A video was made about the legend of Billy Sing starring white actors.
-Listen to the radio interview The Legend of Billy Sing mini series and read the article Director slammed for 'white-out' of legendary Gallipoli sniper Billy Sing.
+Watch to the radio interview The Legend of Billy Sing and read the article Director slammed for 'white-out' of legendary Gallipoli sniper Billy Sing.
 As a class or in small groups, discuss what the 'controversy' in question was.
 Revisit the questions you developed in question 2 and revise or add to them when you have understood what was controversial.

 You might want to use key historical terms to sharpen your questions such as: evidence, primary sources, continuity and change, perspectives, empathy, significance and contestability.